kholland1/chemstep-development/README.md

    `git commit -m "Added minTD threshold to SearchJob"`

-5. Create a python environment for your modified version of ChemSTEP in your base directory:
+5. Create a python environment for your modified version of ChemSTEP in your base directory.
+Make sure you do not currently have an active venv or conda env.
+We want to use wynton's base python3 install.

     `python3 -m venv <name_of_new_environment>`